nycki93/eleventy-for-neocities-users/README.md

 ## Useful commands

-To add plain old HTML you've written before: copy it into *static*.
+To add plain HTML or static files like images: copy it into *static*.

 To use Markdown in a file: put it in *src*.